Minorities at Risk

 Minorities At Risk (MAR) is a university-based research project that monitors and analyzes the status and conflicts of 283 politically-active communal groups in many countries throughout the world from 1945 to 2006.
 Those minorities included have been deemed politically significant, meaning that the group collectively suffers or benefits from systematic discriminatory treatment at the hands of other societal groups and the group is the foundation of political mobilization and collective action in defense or promotion of self-defined interests.
 MAR seeks to identify where the groups are located, what they do, and what happens to them.
 The project is designed to provide information in a standardized format that aids comparative research and contributes to the understanding of conflicts involving relevant groups.
 The MAR project was initiated by Ted Robert Gurr in 1986 and has been based at the University of Maryland's Center for International Development and Conflict Management (CIDCM) since 1988.

-Requirements
+Dataset and requirements

-The dataset does not include all minority groups across the world.
-There are specific requirements that limit the number of groups analyzed.
-Below are the seven database rules that must be met:
+Scholars have found the dataset useful for studying ethnic protest, mobilization, and rebellion; however, it does not include all minority groups across the world.
+There are specific requirements that shape inclusion and statistics of groups analyzed, namely: